North Macedonia: 47 police officers injured in protests

 North Macedonia’s president, Stevo Pendarovski, and the government back the proposed French deal, which calls for the country to acknowledge in its constitution the existence of an ethnic Bulgarian minority.
 It would also provide for regular reviews on how the bilateral dispute is being addressed, which could potentially hamper North Macedonia’s future course toward EU membership.

 Bulgaria has already formally accepted the French proposal, which now requires the backing of North Macedonia’s parliament.
-Lawmakers are set to convene later this week.
+Lawmakers are set to convene on Thursday to set up a committee that will look into the issue.
+No plenary session has yet been scheduled.

-The center-right main opposition party VMRO-DPMNE, many international law experts and civic organizations counter that the French proposal favors Bulgarian demands which dispute Macedonian views of regional history, language, identity and heritage.
+The center-right main opposition party VMRO-DPMNE, many international law experts and civic organizations claim that the French proposal favors Bulgarian demands which dispute Macedonian views of regional history, language, identity and heritage.

 North Macedonia has been a candidate for EU membership for 17 years.
 The country received a green light in 2020 to begin accession talks, but no date for the start of the negotiations has been set.